Banco Popular de Puerto Rico: Musical tradition

-For its 100th Anniversary celebration, Popular gathered a group of famous Latin-American musicians in an effort to create a musical televised show.
+For its 100th Anniversary celebration, Popular gathered a group of Latin-American musicians in an effort to create a musical televised show.
 After the large success of this venture, the company began to produce annual live Christmas concerts and television specials with various Puerto Rican and international singers and artists.
-The 1996 version included the future star Shakira.
-The concerts and specials are aired in local television stations and then released on CDs and DVD, raising money for the company's philanthropic foundation (Fundación Banco Popular) which benefits a variety of non-profit organizations in the island.
+The concerts and specials are aired on local television stations and then released on CDs and DVD.

-The titles of the musicals are: